 Attach

-gen_ai.evaluation.result events to the GenAI operation span to see evaluations in the GenAI tab.Use unique names for each agent
+gen_ai.evaluation.result events to the GenAI operation span to review evaluations in the GenAI tab.Keeping agent names unique

 Sub-agents should use their own distinct name, instead of inheriting the parent agent’s name.